Section Image

 Roads to Lower Downtown, public transit and city services

-Cherry Creek South Drive connects Glendale to Lower Downtown, which includes Union Station, a light rail and Amtrak stop, and Coors Field, where the Colorado Rockies play.
+Cherry Creek South Drive connects Glendale to East Speer Boulevard, a road that travels through Lower Downtown.
+Union Station, a light rail and Amtrak stop, and Coors Field, where the Colorado Rockies play, are both located downtown.
 Cherry Street and Colorado Boulevard run north and south.
 These roads and Mississippi Avenue all have Regional Transportation District (RTD) bus stops.
 Glendale’s public works department prepares its snow removal fleet in September to get ready for winter.
 The HCA Health One Rose hospital is approximately a 2-mile drive, and the Denver International Airport is nearly 20 miles away.

 From parks on the Cherry Creek Regional Trail to Infinity Park